Don Tyson Center for Agricultural Sciences – University of Arkansas

 The new agriculture sciences facility was designed to meet the University’s design requirements for LEED Silver.
 The building includes many energy efficient features in its MEP design, including exhaust air energy recovery units, high efficacy lighting, variable volume chilled water system, and a variable volume heating water system.
 The facility is equipped with an energy management system that allows for remote monitoring, problem diagnosis and corrections.

-The exterior skin of the building draws from the vernacular of the agricultural buildings on the adjacent properties with vertical metal siding, but presented in a more contemporary way with the form of the building being simplified to respond to the speed of the main thoroughfare to and from campus.
+The exterior skin of the building draws from the vernacular of the agricultural buildings on the adjacent properties with horizontal ribbed panels, but presented in a more contemporary way with the form of the building being simplified to respond to the speed of the main thoroughfare to and from campus.
 Natural stone from the area grounds the building and provides a pedestrian scale and texture from the site through the main entry.
 The Don Tyson Center for Agricultural Sciences opened in the Fall of 2017.